-In the tea fields of India, workers are encouraged to pick upwards of 20 kilograms a day — that’s the equivalent of roughly 6,667 bags of tea — and are typically paid somewhere between $1 and $1.50 each day.
+In the tea fields of India, workers are encouraged to pick upwards of 20 kilograms a day.
+Most tea bags weigh 1.5-2 grams each, so a worker may be expected to gather the rough equivalent of 10,000 to 13,000 bags of tea during a single shift.
+For this grueling work, they are typically paid somewhere between $1 and $1.50 each day.

 At Wal-Mart, you can purchase a box of “England’s no. 1 Tea” — a blend of leaves from India, Africa, and Sri Lanka (all formerly of the British Empire) — for just under 11¢ for a 3 gram bag.

 With some quick calculation, we can see that each worker collects about $733.33-worth of tea leaves in one day, and in return is paid $1.33.
 All along the supply chain, overhead costs related to processing, packaging, distribution, and other services are factored into the tea’s eventual price.
 Huge profits are taken on this product that was picked by someone who is paid very little in comparison.

 That’s how tea became a multi-billion-dollar industry, and that’s one reason why people are protesting major tea companies like Lipton, Twinings, Tetley, and other brands that sell Assam tea — a well-loved tea that grows in Assam, India.

 Some workers, unable to live on their minuscule wages, have no choice but to sell their children into slavery at insultingly low prices.
 Some end up being physically and sexually abused; others are forced to pick tea leaves themselves.

 While the people in Assam are suffering the most, this affects us all.